LeeJepsen/nfl-play-action-modeling/README.md

 ## Why this project
 In the modern NFL, play action remains one of the most efficient pass concepts, and offenses continue to increase their use of pre-snap motion to disguise intent and stress defenses.
 This project started with a practical football question:

-**Can we use pre-snap information to predict when a play action pass will be called, and when it will be successful?**
+**Can I use pre-snap information to predict when a play action pass will be called, and when it will be successful?**

 Rather than treating this as a “perfect prediction” problem, I approached it as a supervised learning exploration to understand:
 - what pre-snap variables actually provide signal